Phone Notification Troubleshooting

 Please complete the Notification Troubleshooting Pre-Checks before proceeding with this article.

-Depending on the country where you are located and which cellular provider you use, a variety of issues may affect your ability to receive PagerDuty phone notifications.
+Depending on the country where you are located and which cellular provider you use, a variety of issues may affect your ability to receive and respond to PagerDuty phone notifications.
 For these reasons, PagerDuty does not have full control over the deliverability of phone notifications.

 You can review the full list of countries that are able to receive phone notifications from PagerDuty in the Supported Countries article.
 Please check this list before conducting further troubleshooting.
 Countries marked with an asterisk (*